Exposing minimal composition of Kohn-Sham theory and its extendability: Kohn-Sham theory

 in analogy to the HFB equation \eqref{eq:HFB-eq}.
 Above, the relation obtained by the variation with respect to $q^A$,

 has been inserted.
-The identical mathematical structure guarantees that the arguments on the solutions of the HFB equation in Sec.~\ref{subsec:HFB} also apply to those of the KSBdG equation \eqref{eq:KSBdG-eq}.
+The identical mathematical structure guarantees that the arguments on the solutions of the HFB equation in Appendix~\ref{app:HFB} also apply to those of the KSBdG equation \eqref{eq:KSBdG-eq}.

 It is noted that $\kappa$ and $\kappa^\ast$ do not need to be physical in the KSBdG scheme.
-Therefore, the KSBdG solution can be exact for systems in which the particle number is fixed, provided that $E^\mathrm{KSBdG}$ is appropriately determined.
+The KSBdG solution can be exact for systems where the particle number is fixed, provided that $E^\mathrm{KSBdG}$ is appropriately determined.